-4. Adopt State Department policy defining breach of integrity integrity" which occurs when an agency makes decisions based on insufficient or flawed science as a form of misconduct.
-Indeed, it is loss of scientific integrity that was the focus of President Obama's executive order."
+Adopt State Department policy defining breach of integrity

+USDA's scientific integrity policy defines "research misconduct," which relates to misconduct by scientists themselves, but the Policy does not clearly include "loss of scientific integrity," which occurs when an agency makes decisions based on insufficient or flawed science as a form of misconduct.
+Indeed, it is the loss of scientific integrity that was the focus of President Obama's executive order."
 Instead, the USDA policy defines research misconduct as consisting of only "fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results."